LogtalkDotOrg/logtalk3/library/dependents/NOTES.md

 The `observer` and `subject` categories implement the Smalltalk dependents handling mechanism.
-This mechanism can be used as an alternative to Logtalk's system-wide support for event-driven programming.
+This mechanism can be used as an alternative to Logtalk system-wide support for event-driven programming.